Flour

+Bean flours are made by grinding beans that have been either dried or roasted.
+Commonly used bean flours include chickpea, also known as gram flour or besan, made from dried chickpeas and traditionally used in Mediterranean, Middle Eastern and Indian cuisine.
+Soybean flour is made by soaking the beans to dehull them, before they are dried (or roasted to make kinako) and ground down; at least 97% of the product must pass through a 100-mesh standard screen to be called soya flour, which is used in many Asian cuisines.

+Seed flours like teff are traditional to Ethiopia and Eritrea, where they are used to make flatbread and sourdough, while buckwheat has been traditionally used in Russia, Japan and Italy.
+In Australia, millstones to grind seed have been found that date from the Pleistocene period.

+Root flours include arrowroot and cassava.
+Arrowroot flour (also known as arrowroot powder) is used as a thickener in sauces, soups and pies, and has twice the thickening power of wheat flour.
+Cassava flour is gluten-free and used as an alternative to wheat flour.
+Cassava flour is traditionally used in African, South and Central American and Caribbean food.

+Vegetable flour is made from dehydrating vegetables before they are milled.
+These can be made from most vegetables, including broccoli, spinach, squash and green peas.
+They are rich in fibre and are gluten-free.
+There have been studies to see if vegetable flour can be added to wheat-flour-based bread as an alternative to using other enrichment methods.

 Etymology

 The English word flour is originally a variant of the word flower, and both words derive from the Old French fleur or flour, which had the literal meaning "blossom", and a figurative meaning "the finest".
-The phrase fleur de farine meant "the finest part of the meal", since flour resulted from the elimination of coarse and unwanted matter from the grain during milling.
-Meal is either differentiable from flour as having slightly coarser particle size (degree of comminution) or is synonymous with flour; the word is used both ways.
-For example, the word cornmeal often connotes a grittier texture whereas corn flour connotes fine powder, although there is no codified dividing line.
+The phrase fleur de farine meant "the finest part of the flour", since flour resulted from the elimination of coarse and unwanted matter from the grain during milling.

 History

-Corn flour has been important in Mesoamerican cuisine since ancient times and remains a staple in the Americas.
+Maize or corn flour has been important in Mesoamerican cuisine since ancient times and remains a staple in the Americas.
 Rye flour is a constituent of bread in central and northern Europe.
-Archaeological evidence for making flour (wheat seeds crushed between simple millstones) dates to at least 6000 BC.
+Archaeological evidence for making wheat flour dates to at least 6000 BC.
+In Australia, excavations at the site of Madjedbebe found grindstone used to grind seed dating from the Pleistocene period.
 In 2018, archaeologists reported finding evidence of bread making at Shubayqa 1, a Natufian hunter-gatherer site more than 14,000 years old in northwest Jordan.
-The Romans were the first to grind seeds on cone mills.
+The Romans were the first to grind cereals on cone mills.
 In 1786, at the beginning of the Industrial Era, the first steam-powered flour mill, Albion Mills, Southwark, was completed in London.
 In the 1930s, some flour began to be enriched with iron, niacin, thiamine and riboflavin.
 In the 1940s, mills started to enrich flour and folic acid was added to the list in the 1990s.